-There is no coincidence that I’m 99% more productive than all Grammarly users while Financial Samurai is 99% larger than all other websites.
+There is no coincidence that I’m more productive than 99% of Grammarly users while Financial Samurai is larger than 99% of all websites.

 The correlation with effort and reward is strong in my world, which is why anybody who believes in themselves should consider doing something entrepreneurial.

 When it comes to work, entrepreneurship, athletic training, and more, showing up and producing is much more important than pontificating.

 People who are too afraid of being criticized never bother to try.
 Instead, they’ll just hate on others to make themselves feel better for their inaction.

 One of the strangest things I’ve observed is the inability of amazing editors to write amazing content.
 If you’ve got the writing tools, surely it’s much easier to write great prose.
 We’ve all got the imagination and creativity to make things interesting.

 The same oddity goes for journalists who aren’t willing to start their own websites to own their own content, especially as the journalism industry hollows out.
 If you have the research, writing, and reporting skills, there’s no reason why you can’t create your own profitable website.

 Meanwhile, people who wait for perfection take an unnecessarily long time to press publish or ship a product.